Computer Science, Ph.D.

 I graduated summa cum laude from UNITEC as a software engineer.
 After a brief period in industry, I moved to Saudi Arabia to do a master’s degree in Applied Mathematics at KAUST.

-I also did a Ph.D. in Computer Science.
+After that, I completed a Ph.D. in Computer Science.
 My doctoral dissertation is about high-performance linear solvers based on hierarchical matrices.

 My current position is postdoctoral researcher at the Lawrence Berkeley National Laboratory.